A Few Perfect Hours

 Co-produced by Josh Neufeld and Al Jazeera America reporter Michael Keller, this comic examines the role of technology and the implications of sharing personal information.
 Follows Josh and Michael’s avatars as they learn about such topics as the “Unravelling Theory” and the so-called “Internet of Everything.”

 Terms of Service examines the role of technology and the implications of sharing personal information.
-Terms of Service follows Keller and Neufeld’s comics avatars as they learn about such topics as the “Unravelling Theory” and the so-called “Internet of Everything.”
+Co-produced by Al Jazeera America reporter Michael Keller and Josh Neufeld, Terms of Service follows their comics avatars as they learn about such topics as the “Unravelling Theory” and the so-called “Internet of Everything.”

 Terms of Service debuted online on Al Jazeera America’s website in late October 2014.
 It was the 2015 EPPY Award winner for Best Innovation Project on a Website.